mushinako/Google-Code-Jam-2018/README.md

 from their respective archives.

 The solutions, unless indicated, passed all tests.
-Some folders include "Solution-submit.py", which is the solution that I submitted to the judge and, if present, had passed all test cases.
-The reason for a new "Solution.py" can be one of many, as they might contain some performance boosts, or just that the one submitted does not meet my aesthetic standards.
+Some folders include "solution-submit.py", which is the solution that I submitted to the judge and, if present, had passed all test cases.
+The reason for a new "solution.py" can be one of many, as they might contain some performance boosts, or just that the one submitted does not meet my aesthetic standards. "solution-noveri.py" was not verified, for various reasons (obviously I did *not* overslept and missed a round).

 ## Why Python 3?
 It's good enough; it runs fast enough; I'm lazy; it has much handled for me.